GeneralistDev/SSD2-Backend/README.md

 README
 ===
+This is the backend to the RAPTIDE tool.
+If you are looking for the frontend repository then [click here](http://github.com/rlgod/SSD2-Frontend).
 ## Code Review Process
 This standard for code review is intended to improve both source code quality and also the cross-developer awareness.
 All development team members must follow this code review process and ensure that the process is followed at all times.